Rocketman0418/AI_Rocket_v3.6/ADMIN_INVITE_SETUP.md

 ## Overview

-Admin (new) users can create new user accounts directly from the User Settings modal.
+Admin users can create new user accounts directly from the User Settings modal.
 This system is designed for controlled user onboarding where the admin sets the initial credentials.

 ## Admin Access